Vyom1912/Music-Player/README.md

 # Music-Player
-A fully functional, responsive music player built with HTML, CSS, and JavaScript.
-Supports multiple songs, play/pause, next/previous track controls, and allows users to seek within tracks.
-Displays song info and progress bar.
-Smooth UI for an engaging in-browser audio experience.
+🎵 A sleek, responsive custom music player built with HTML, CSS, and JavaScript.
+Features play/pause, seek, shuffle, loop, favorites, download, volume control, and a dynamic searchable playlist.
+Optimized for both desktop and mobile devices with a smooth UI.
+Plug in and enjoy!